Skip to main content

 Frequently Asked Questions

-Linelith is a casual puzzle game with fantasy theme.
+Linelith is a casual puzzle game with fantasy and science fiction themes.

 Linelith is available on PC, Mac OS, Windows and Linux.